Elementary School Handbook

 Gifted Services

 The Radnor Township School District offers an array of services to meet students’ academic and intellectual needs.
 All children deserve to be taught at their instructional level; however, there are some students whose needs are so compelling that they are determined to require a gifted education plan.
-In order for an individual plan to be created, documentation of a child’s need must be established as defined by Chapter 16 of the Pennsylvania School Code.
+For an individual plan to be created, documentation of a child’s need must be established as defined by Chapter 16 of the Pennsylvania School Code.
 Mentally gifted is defined in the PA School Code as “Outstanding intellectual and creative ability, the development of which requires specially designed programs or support services or both, not ordinarily provided in the regular education program” (22 PA Code § 16.1).
 This need can only be determined through an evaluation conducted by a school psychologist trained to measure cognitive functioning and intellectual ability.
 There are three possible results that can occur from the evaluation:

-• the student is not gifted and therefore is NOT ELIGIBLE for gifted placement and programming; OR
+- the student is not gifted and therefore is NOT ELIGIBLE for gifted placement and programming; OR

-• the student is gifted but does not need specially designed instruction, and therefore is NOT ELIGIBLE for gifted placement and programming; OR
+- the student is gifted but does not need specially designed instruction, and therefore is NOT ELIGIBLE for gifted placement and programming; OR

-• the student is gifted AND needs specially designed instruction, and therefore IS ELIGIBLE for gifted placement and programming.
+- the student is gifted AND needs specially designed instruction and therefore IS ELIGIBLE for gifted placement and programming.

 Once a student has been determined to require a Gifted Individualized Education Plan (GIEP) the team, which includes parents/guardians, teachers, administrators, or designee(s), and the student, if appropriate, determines the extent and nature of gifted support guided by the identified strengths of the student.
 The GIEP document is reviewed annually to accommodate the changing needs of the learner.